 Last year, when my 5-day per week podcast AskPat was launched, a custom player that was built to help serve the show became a huge attention-grabber for a lot of other podcasters.
 I received numerous emails from people asking me where I got it from and how it works, and then it finally clicked that this was something other people wanted too.
 Then, after having private discussions with a number of podcasters, I pulled the trigger to turn it into a distributable premium WordPress plugin, which later became known as The Smart Podcast Player.

-Chris Ducker also tells a story in a presentation he’s given in the past about how Virtual Staff Finder was born.
+Chris Ducker also tells a story in a presentation he's given in the past about how Virtual Staff Finder was born.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 In one of his blog posts about using VAs (virtual assistants), someone left a comment saying he wished there was a service that could help find VAs for him.
 A couple of months later, Chris executed on that idea and VSF is now the top resource on the Internet for finding virtual staff.

 It's all about reading your audience and creating that solution that people may be asking for, although they may not (and are usually not) asking you directly in a completely obvious way.